abhishekchandra2522k/hashnode/ckprsj4cy054ybjs1hxeyajn0.md

  - **Unordered Associative Containers** : These are similar to associative containers but have different constraints, the elements are stored unordered due to the use of hash tables while implementing these containers.

 #### How to use containers?
-When we use containers to implement data structures, we just have to include a header file and use the respective syntax to initialise the data structure you need.
+When we use containers to implement data structures, we just have to include a header file or use the respective directive to initialise the data structure you need.
 ```
 #include<bits/stdc++.h>
 ```